-As a high achieving Sixth Form, we are delighted to be able to offer an extremely broad curriculum, offering a wide range of subjects accessible to all students.
-This includes both A Levels and a strong Vocational offer.
-This ensures we are truly inclusive and can provide a pathway for all students for whom Level 3 courses are appropriate.
+As a high-achieving Sixth Form, we are proud to offer an exceptionally broad curriculum.
+With a wide range of subjects available across both A Levels and vocational pathways, we ensure our provision is truly inclusive-creating tailored routes for all students for whom Level 3 study is the right choice.